 Financial Aid & Scholarships

 Students at Clayton State University can use their federal and state financial aid, including the HOPE scholarship, for study abroad.
-It may also be possible to use institutional aid; check with a financial aid officer to see know what type of of aid is available for you.
+It may also be possible to use institutional aid; check with a financial aid officer to know what type of aid is available for you.

 Study Abroad Scholarships